AlexArcPy/python-for-gis-progression-path/README.md

 - generate .pdf report files using ArcGIS report templates (.rlf) and `arcpy`;
 - generate graphs using `arcpy.Graph`, `arcpy.GraphTemplate` with graph template files (.tee), and Make Graph GP tool;
 - perform graph theory operations on linear datasets using `networkx` (eg. point-to-point routing);
+- plot geodata with `Matplotlib` (both vector and raster);
+- use `numpy` and `pandas` for manipulating spatial dataset attribute table;
+- use pure Python and `arcrest` package to access ArcGIS Server site, ArcGIS Online / Portal organizations through ArcGIS REST API;
+- call FME workbenches from Python;
+- access readers and writers in FME with `fmeobjects`;

 ### Python
 - build desktop GUI applications using PyQt, PySide, or Kivy (eg. visualize a shapefile features in a window);